 So, when might the ads turn a good experience with a reader into a bad one?

 Being a blogger, I also visit lots of blogs almost daily to learn and research, both personally and professionally.
 Probably my most-used place to hunt up data is via Pinterest.
-Pinterest is basically a search engine.
+Pinterest is an amazing search engine.
 After all these years, it’s still a fav used by millions, 24/7.
-There, you can easily find loads of blog posts with information about nearly any topic.
+There, you can easily find Pins connected to loads of websites with information on nearly any topic.

 It’s so easy to use.
 You just find a Pin, click it and you’ll be whisked away to the blog it’s connected with, housing the information reflected in the Pin.